25 Famous Painters Who Shaped the Art World As We Know it

 Giotto di Bondone

 Giotto di Bondone is a precursor to the Renaissance.
 He lived and flourished in 14th-century Florence, the same city where the movement began.
-Although his subject matter was still religious, he focused more on these images’ human and realistic side, a massive break from traditional bold and flat figures of conventional Byzantine art.
+Although his subject matter was still religious, he focused more on these images’ human and realistic sides, a massive break from the traditional bold and flat figures of conventional Byzantine art.

 His most important work, The Kiss of Judas, is part of the frescos inside the Scrovengni Chapel in Pauda, Northern Italy.
 This chapel was declared a world heritage site in 2021.